 An aerial view of the Crater district (Wikimedia.org).

 In teams of two, they combed the bazaars and streets for known terrorists.
 A favorite prey of theirs, Yemeni assassins responsible for murdering local informants and British officials.

 But they had competition in their covert activities.
 The Special Branch Squad, a unit formed by the Royal Anglian Regiment, was also operating in Aden.
-Compartmentalization and secrecy, however, meant that neither unit knew about the activities nor the presence of the other.
-And this resulted in an unfortunate blue-on-blue incident, when an SAS team shot two Special Branch operators, seriously wounding them.
+Compartmentalization and secrecy, however, meant that neither unit knew about the activities or presence of the other.
+And this resulted in an unfortunate blue-on-blue incident, when a SAS team shot two Special Branch operators, seriously wounding them.

-An armoured patrol traverses the Crater.
-The crowded setting offered plenty opportunities for ambushes (Wikimedia.org).
+An armored patrol traverses the Crater.
+The crowded setting offered plenty of opportunities for ambushes (Wikimedia.org).

-The Aden Emergency had been a bloody affair for the British—soldiers and civilians alike.
-As for the SAS, their experiences running urban counter-terrorism and surveillance operations was invaluable.
+The Aden Emergency had been a bloody affair for the British soldiers and civilians alike.
+As for the SAS, their experiences gained by running urban counter-terrorism and surveillance operations were invaluable.
 It wouldn’t be long before the techniques developed in Aden’s claustrophobic back streets would be perfected in Belfast’s alleys.